 - 1. Do not pile objects in walk areas. - 2.
 Do not smoke in any County Building.
 This is a violation of County policies. - 3.
 Use flammable materials only under appropriate conditions. - 4.
 Take the time to check all equipment and appliances at the close of each business day to make sure they are turned off. - 5.
-All employees should leave the building whenever the fire alarm is activated and should remain outside the building until the responding fire department personnel gives the okay for re-entry.
-All courthouse employees should gather at the northwest corner of the county courthouse property.
-Employees at other county buildings should discuss and decide on a mutual gathering location. - 6.
-Each Elected Official or Department Head should establish a policy for their department concerning the manner of evacuation, safeguarding of office materials (files, cash on hand, etc.) and the responsibilities of each employee.
+All employees should leave the building whenever the fire alarm is activated and should remain outside the building until the responding fire department personnel gives the okay for re-entry. - 6.
+Each department head should establish a policy for their department concerning the manner of evacuation, safeguarding of office materials (files, cash on hand, etc.) and the responsibilities of each employee.